cobwebos/docs/articles/media-services/latest/stream-files-tutorial-with-rest.md

         ```json
         {
             "properties": {
-                "description": "Basic Transform using an Adaptive Streaming encoding preset from the libray of built-in Standard Encoder presets",
+                "description": "Standard Transform using an Adaptive Streaming encoding preset from the library of built-in Standard Encoder presets",
                 "outputs": [
                     {
                     "onError": "StopProcessingJob",